cloudstoragesec/antivirus-for-amazon-s3-terraform/DEPLOYMENT.md

 * **cidr**: The CIDR block which is allowed access to the CSS Console (e.g. 0.0.0.0/24 for open access)
 * **subnet_a_id**: A subnet ID within the VPC that may be used for ECS tasks for this deployment
 * **subnet_b_id**: A second subnet ID within the VPC that may be used for ECS tasks for this deployment.
 We recommend choosing subnets in different availability zones
-* **Email**: The email address to be used for the initial admin account created for the CSS Console
+* **email**: The email address to be used for the initial admin account created for the CSS Console
 * **ssm_schema_doc_name**: The name of the ssm schema document you created
 * **ssm_doc_name**: The name of the ssm document you created
 * **aws_account**: The aws account id the console will be deployed into